-All the informational and educational activities listed under international and regional levels should be carried out and developed at the national levels by governments, the schools systems, the media authorities, the non-governmental organizations, etc. as appropriate.
+All the information and educational activities listed under international and regional levels should be carried out and developed at the national levels by governments, the schools systems, the media authorities, the non-governmental organizations, etc. as appropriate.

-- IV.
+IV.
 Review and appraisal of progress made in relation to the threefold theme of the United Nations Decade for Women: Equality, Development and Peace

-International and Regional Action 1976-1980 - 1.
-Development of procedures in accordance with General Assembly resolutions 3490 (XXX) and 3520 (XXX) paragraph 11 for a system-wide biennial review and appraisal of the implementation of the World Plan of Action as an input to the process of review and appraisal of the International Development Strategy for the Second United Nations Development Decade, taking into account the Programme of Action on the Establishment of a New International Economic Order;
+1. Development of procedures in accordance with General Assembly resolutions 3490 (XXX) and 3520 (XXX) paragraph 11 for a system-wide biennial review and appraisal of the implementation of the World Plan of Action as an input to the process of review and appraisal of the International Development Strategy for the Second United Nations Development Decade, taking into account the Programme of Action on the Establishment of a New International Economic Order;